-4.1 Teaching Accommodation and Staff Accommodation
+4.1.
+Teaching Accommodation and Staff Accommodation

 Classes may be held in any teaching rooms on campus.
-Students on other programmes may join the class for certain courses or lectures.
+Students on other postgraduate programmes will join the class for certain lectures.

 The academic staff of the Department of Actuarial Mathematics and Statistics all have their offices in the Colin Maclaurin (CM) building.